MesoNET/user-documentation/docs/juliet/benchmarks/Nvidia_HPC_Benchmarks.md

 :::caution

 Nvidia HPL implementation requires `gdrcopy` to be installed on the compute nodes.
-You can check if `gdrcopy` is loaded via the `lsmod | grep gdrdrv` comand.
-The last one need to be executed on the compute (there is no reason to have a GPU driver on login nodes).
+You can check if `gdrcopy` is loaded via the `lsmod | grep gdrdrv` command.
+The last one needs to be executed on the compute nodes (there is no reason to have a GPU driver on login nodes).
 Feel free to perform this operation via slurm if needed:

 `srun -p mesonet -n 1 -w juliet3 lsmod | grep gdrdrv`